This document is also available in this non-normative format: diff to previous version

 active property,and element as value is

-a scalar, return that result.@reverse
+a scalar, return that result.@reverse,

-otherwise to false.@id
+otherwise to false.@id or

-false otherwise.@type
+false otherwise.@type array:

-), then
+1), then

-set compacted value to its only item.@reverse
+set compacted value to its only item.@reverse:

-@reverse
+@reverse for

 active property, and expanded value